 The unit comes in a plastic NEMA-4 enclosure with tabs for wall or panel mounting.
 Terminal connections for Zones, outputs and power are easily accessible from the front of the unit.
-The 1800 is powered by a plug-in adapter and has a 2.2AH rechargeable backup battery located behind the panel.
+The 1800 is powered by a plug-in adapter and has a 6V 3.4AH rechargeable backup battery located behind the panel.
 Circuitry in the unit will maintain precise charging of the battery system.
-The unit also includes Line

-Seizure capability to ensure that the telephone line is available when necessary (See optional Line Seizure Kit # FGD-0060).
+The unit also includes built-in Line Seizure capability to ensure that the telephone line is available when necessary.